Lutetia: Etymology

-A less likely origin is the Celtic root *luco-t-, which means "mouse" and -ek(t)ia, double collectiv suffix, meaning "the mice" and which is contained in the Breton word logod, the Welsh llygod "mice", and the Irish luch, genitiv luchad "mouse".
+A less likely origin is the Celtic root *luco-t-, which means "mouse" and -ek(t)ia, double collective suffix, meaning "the mice," which could refer to the shape of the two islands (Île Saint-Louis and Île de la Cité), and which is contained in the Breton word logod, the Welsh llygod "mice", and the Irish luch, genitive luchad "mouse".

 History

 Earliest inhabitants

 Traces of Neolithic habitations, dating as far back as 4500 BC, have been found along the Seine at Bercy, and close to the Louvre.
 The earliest inhabitants lived on the river plain, raising animals and farming.
 In the Bronze Age and Iron Age, they settled in villages, in houses made of wood and clay.
 Their life was closely attached to the river, which served as a trade route to other parts of Europe.

 The Gallic settlement

 The original location of the early capital of the Parisii is still disputed by historians.
-Traditionally, they had placed the settlement on the Île de la Cité, where the bridges of the major trading routes of the Parisii crossed the Seine.
+They had traditionally placed the main settlement on the Île de la Cité, where the bridges of the major trading routes of the Parisii crossed the Seine.
 This view was challenged after the discovery between 1994 and 2005 of a large early Gallic settlement in Nanterre, in the suburbs of Paris.
 This is composed of a large area of several main streets and hundreds of houses over 15 hectares.
 Critics also point out the lack of archaeological finds from the pre-Roman era on the Ile de la Cité.

 Other scholars dispute the idea that the settlement was in Nanterre.
 They point to the description given by Julius Caesar, who came to Lutetia to negotiate with the leaders of the Gallic tribes.
 He wrote that the oppidum which he visited was on an island.
 In his account of the war in Gaul Caesar wrote that, when the Romans later laid siege to Lutetia, "the inhabitants had burned their structures and the wooden bridges which served to cross the two branches of the river around their island fortress," which appears to describe the Île de la Cité.